gluethegiant/gtg-rack/README.md

 ## Acknowledgments

-Thanks to Andrew Belt for accepting a tiny page of code for a library that VCV Rack uses.
+Thanks to Andrew Belt (Vortico) for the VCV Rack software and its community of developers, tweakers, and musicians.
-That encouraged the creation of these modules.

 Thanks to all the other Rack coders, especially those who share their code.
 You are too numerous to thank individually, but I tried to star all of your repos and have started to include acknowledgments in the code.